mediadesignpractices/othermill/eagle-othermill.md

 2. Trim any tape that hangs past the edge.
 Tape on the edges could also make the board uneven on the `spoil board` surface.
 I use a hardware store razor blade for this but an Xacto knife would also work.

+3. Below the `setup` window you will see another window dedicated to moving things around.
+Click `Loading` to make the `spoil board` move towards the front panel.

-3. Align the bottom left corner of the board into the corner of the `bracket` so that the side and bottom edge are flush.
+4. Align the bottom left corner of the board into the corner of the `bracket` so that the side and bottom edge are flush.
 Press firmly with your hands across all parts of the board so that it lays flat and feels firmly attached.
 It should look like this:

 <insert photo here>